Ashes: James Anderson says England's tour has not been 'disastrous'

 - 'A close series?
 Rubbish' - listen to TMS podcast

-The 35-year-old said England do not need to make major changes to their team or management, despite being without a win in 11 away Tests.
+The Lancastrian said England do not need to make major changes to their team or management, despite being without a win in 11 away Tests.

 "It doesn't feel there should be big upheaval," added Anderson, England's leading wicket-taker of all time.